amitverma80/EFSample/README.md

-# EFSample
+# .Net 6 Entity Framework Sample with Angular 14

-.Net 6 Entity Framework Sample with Angular 14
+This sample uses Unit Of Work concept

 For Angular follow below steps: